NishanBhattarai327/vanilla-chess/docs/game-replay.md

 # Game Replay System

-This document explains the game replay functionality in the Chess App, which allows users to review completed games move by move.
+This document explains the game replay functionality in the Vanilla Chess, which allows users to review completed games move by move.

 ## Overview